- Jim Ed Brown

 Formation of the Sibling Trio

-Born in Sparkman, Arkansas, Jim Ed Brown grew up singing with his sisters in school and at church functions in southwestern Arkansas.
-In 1952, older sister Maxine entered him in a talent contest organized by Little Rock radio station KLRA.
-Although a harmonica player took first place, the station made Jim Ed a regular on Dutch O’Neal’s Barnyard Frolic, and Maxine soon joined him on the air.
+Born in Sparkman, Arkansas, Jim Ed Brown grew up singing with older sister Maxine, born in Campti, Louisiana, and younger sister Bonnie, also born in Sparkman, in school and at church functions in southwestern Arkansas.
+In 1952, Maxine entered Jim Ed in a talent contest organized by Little Rock radio station KLRA, and although a harmonica player took first place, the station made Jim Ed a regular on Dutch O’Neal’s Barnyard Frolic, and Maxine soon joined him on the air.

 By 1954, the young performers were singing on KWKH–Shreveport’s Louisiana Hayride, a virtual farm team of the Grand Ole Opry.
 That March, using a KWKH studio, Jim Ed and Maxine recorded their original song “Looking Back to See” for the small Fabor label.
-That summer the record became a Top Ten country hit, prompting the brother-sister duo to join the Ozark Jubilee on KWTO in Springfield, Missouri.
+The record became a Top Ten country hit that summer, prompting the brother-sister duo to join the Ozark Jubilee on KWTO in Springfield, Missouri.
 Already popular on radio, the program became a regular ABC-TV feature from 1955 to 1960.

 After younger sister Bonnie joined the act in 1955, the Browns’ rendition of “Here Today and Gone Tomorrow” also cracked Billboard’s country Top Ten.
 RCA Records signed the trio in 1956, and during the period from 1956 to 1957, they scored Top Five hits with “I Take the Chance” and “I Heard the Bluebirds Sing.”